-When the market hits a rough patch, it’s tempting to react emotionally―to do something to prevent your hard-earned returns from slipping away.
+When the market hits a rough patch, it’s tempting to react emotionally and to do something to prevent your hard-earned returns from slipping away.

-You’ve probably heard advice that doing nothing is often the best course of action, and that’s true.
-But have no fear: On bad market days, you can take steps to prevent your situation from getting worse.
+You’ve probably heard advice that doing nothing is often the best course of action, and that can be true.
+But have no fear: On bad market days, if you feel like you have to do something, there are some smart options.

 First, let’s reaffirm that initial piece of advice.